iheb2/PI_5eme_BANK/README.md

 -Fraud Detection in Insurance Claims : https://github.com/iheb2/Pi_5eme_Bank/blob/master/Fraud%20Detection%20in%20Insurance%20Claims.ipynb .
 ## 📝 Description
-- A 6-month academic group project to develop an online bank that can manage customers, operations, employees and financial products...
+-A 6-month academic group project to develop an online bank that can manage customers, operations, employees and financial products...
 After satisfying the functional and non-functional requirements of the specification.
-I proposed to my supervisors to add 3 fraud detection sections as explained below and done .
+I proposed to my supervisors to add 3 fraud detection sections as explained below .

 ## 📝 Architecture overview
 - In a web application project, we mainly have two main parts that interact together which are the Web Interface part and the Business part.
 This project consists in developing a full stack web application with a RESTFUL API using Spring Boot for the Back End and the the Back End and the Angular framework for the Front End.